AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ### 6.1.
 Simulcast

 The RTP payload defined in this specification supports two distinct modes for transport of simulcast encodings.
+In either mode, simulcast transport MUST only be used to convey multiple encodings from the same source.
+Also, in either mode, a sequence header OBU SHOULD be aggregated with each spatial layer.

-Simulcast encodings can be transported each on a separate RTP stream [I-D.ietf-avtext-rid] with Session Description Protocol (SDP) signaling as described in [I-D.ietf-mmusic-sdp-simulcast][I-D.ietf-mmusic-rid].
-In this mode, RTCP feedback messages can be provided relating to each simulcast encoding, since the encodings utilize distinct SSRCs.
+Simulcast encodings can be transported each on a separate RTP stream [I-D.ietf-avtext-rid] with Session Description Protocol (SDP) signaling as described in [I-D.ietf-mmusic-sdp-simulcast] [I-D.ietf-mmusic-rid].
+In this mode, the encodings utilize distinct SSRCs and Restriction Identifiers (RIDs) and RTCP feedback messages can be provided relating to each simulcast encoding, utilizing the distinct SSRCs.

-When simulcast encodings are transported each on a separate RTP stream, the AV1 Descriptor SHOULD contain information relating to all streams.
-This makes it possible to communicate when a simulcast encoding is dropped or resumed.

-Since the [AV1 Bitstream & Decoding Specification][AV1] enables multiple simulcast encodings to be provided within a single bitstream, it is also possible for simulcast encodings to be transported on a single RTP stream, in which case Restriction Identifiers (RIDs) are not used.
+Since the [AV1 Bitstream & Decoding Specification][AV1] enables multiple simulcast encodings to be provided within a single bitstream, it is also possible for simulcast encodings to be transported on a single RTP stream, in which case RIDs are not used.
 In this mode, RTCP feedback can only be provided on the aggregate of all simulcast encodings, since only a single SSRC is used.

-In either case, simulcast transport MUST only be used to convey multiple encodings from the same source.

 ## 7. Payload Format Parameters